alexiglad/alexiglad.github.io/_posts/2025-12-29-future_of_multimodal.md

 What makes this even better is that video-audio data exists *for free* in the real world.
 No expensive labeling or data curation[^1].
 You want aligned multimodal data?
 Just go outside and hit record, or strap a camera on a baby (I'm slightly joking with this, but not really, see [SAYCam](https://direct.mit.edu/opmi/article/doi/10.1162/opmi_a_00039/97495/SAYCam-A-Large-Longitudinal-Audiovisual-Dataset)).

 A great example of people exploiting this inherent alignment is [Veo 3](https://deepmind.google/models/veo/).
 Unlike previous video generation models that output silent videos (looking at you, Sora), Veo 3 *natively* generates synchronized audio---dialogue, sound effects, ambient noise---all from a single model.
 The lip sync is surprisingly good, and sounds actually match what's happening on screen.
 This isn't post-hoc audio slapped onto generated video; the model is learning from the natural alignment of video and audio in its training data.
-I'd bet this shared modality is a big part of why Veo 3 works so well, and scaling this up with better architectures will only widen the gap.
+I'd bet this shared multimodality is a big part of why Veo 3 works so well, and scaling this up with better architectures will only widen the gap between video-only and video-audio models.

 If the hypothesis that data alignment is the true bottleneck for cross-modal transfer is correct, the implications for text aren't great.
 Text simply doesn't occur at scale in natural alignment with other modalities.
 Sure, we have audiobooks and podcasts with transcripts, but that's a tiny fraction of the video-audio data out there.
 Even when text *is* aligned with other modalities, the structural mismatch remains---you're still mapping between discrete, abstract symbols and high-dimensional very noisy continuous signals that contain much more information.